 Our insecurities cause us to do and say stupid things.
 When comparing yourself to others, you begin to feel smaller.
 More insecure.
 More fragile and sad.
 The best way to prevent yourself getting sucked into a negative vortex is to focus your energies on complimenting others.
 When you see something admirable in a person, tell them.
 It’ll help you create an identity as a kind person.
 And with time people will begin to notice the positive traits about you too.

 By being kind first, people will likely warm up to you overtime.
 Eventually, you’ll start hearing positive things about you being echoed to you by colleagues.
 And it’ll help you understand what your own worth and impact is.
 So instead of comparing yourself to others, compliment them and focus on being a good person.

 4. Focus on Self-Improvement

 If you find yourself constantly comparing yourself to others, it’s time to focus on self-improvement.
-You’ll never succeed if your entire mindset revolves around everyone else’s success.
+You’ll never succeed if your entire mindset or mental health revolves around everyone else’s success.
 Take some time to read some books.
 No, they don’t have to be self-help books.
 Maybe you read something to learn a new skill.
 Or you read a book about a topic you know nothing about.
 You never know when those reads will come in handy.

 Self-improvement can also include finding time to meditate, exercise, and mindful eating.
 Focus on being better than the person you were yesterday.
 No need to compete with co-workers, classmates, siblings, or anyone else.
 Their success is out of your control.
 What you can control is your own success.
 How far you go.
 How much you push.
 What effort you put in.
 And how long you persevere.
 Instead of comparing yourself to others, focus on making yourself better than you’ve ever been.
 Become the person you aspire to be rather than some knock-off of another person.